 5.

 Methods: All analyses were performed in R using standard regression packages and the “uwIntroStats” library.
 101 participants had missing CRP or fibrinogen and were excluded, leaving 4899 total subjects with complete data for analyses.
-Linear regression comparing group geometric means (using the fnctl = “geometric mean” in the uwIntroStats “regress” function) was used to assess the relationship between fibrinogen (outcome) and CRP (predictor) with standard errors calculated allowing for unequal variances (Huber-White estimates).
+Linear regression comparing group geometric means (using the fnctl = “geometric mean” in the uwIntroStats “regress” function) was used to assess the relationship between geometric mean fibrinogen (outcome) and CRP (predictor) with standard errors calculated allowing for unequal variances (Huber-White estimates).

 Results: